Chaudayyadanapura

 Chaudayyadanapur is a small village in Ranebennur taluk of Haveri District in Karnataka state of India.
-All facets of Indian civilisation (religion, art and poetry) are exemplified in an exquisite Mukteshwara temple, located within the village.
+All facets of Indian civilisation (religion, art, and poetry) are exemplified in an exquisite Mukteshwara temple, located within the village.

 Introduction

 Shivapur, the old name of Chaudadanapur (Chaudayyadanapur) comes from a 12th-century saint and social reformer Basaveshwar, who donated this village to Ambigara Chaudayya (a boatman).
 The current name is therefore Chaudayyadanapur or Chaudadanapur.

-The temple of Mukteshwar at Chaudayyadanapur in Ranebennur Taluk is a beautiful representative of the style and the high culture of that time.
+The temple of Mukteshwar at Chaudayyadanapur in Ranebennur Taluk is a representative of the style and the culture of that time.